April 21, 2021 NHTSA CAMPAIGN NUMBER: 21V274000

 FMVSS 138, Tire Pressure Monitoring System.

 What will we do?
-To correct this noncompliance, your authorized Volkswagen dealer will install
+To correct this noncompliance, your authorized Volkswagen

 a TPMS repair kit.
 This work will take about two hours to complete and will